 Needless to say, when it was announced that the series would be getting a big-screen update for the new generation, I didn’t quite care one way or the other.
 That is, until I started to see the promotional material.
-Then I became interested, not because I thought it looked good but rather because it looked like a glorious misfire of outrageous proportions.
-Everything — and I mean everything — about it seemed wrongheaded and reading the frustration and confusion from its fans filled me with a weird sense of devilish glee.
+Then I became interested.
+But not because I thought it looked good, but rather because it looked like a glorious misfire of outrageous proportions.
+Everything—and I mean everything—about it seemed wrongheaded, and reading the frustration and confusion from its fans filled me with a weird sense of devilish glee.

-Following into the generic early steps of the series, this new TMNT movie follows struggling journalist April O’Neil (Megan Fox).
-She discovers a mutated group of anthropomorphic turtles, who fight as a group of vigilantes in the wake of a city-wide destruction of the foot clan, led by Shredder (Tohoru Masamune).
+Following into the generic early steps of the series, this new TMNT movie follows struggling journalist April O’Neil (Megan Fox) as she discovers a mutated group of anamorphic turtles, whom fight as a group of vigilantes in the wake of a city-wide destruction of the foot clan, lead by Shredder (Tohoru Masamune).
 From there, it’s loud noises, explosions, CG-drained action scenes and bad humor galore.

-Despite Bay not being in the director’s chair, TMNT sure looks and feels like one of his films — playing a lot to his signature visual style and storytelling aesthetics, if with more restraint and a shorter running time.
-That’s because real director Jonathan Liebesman (Wrath of the Titans, Battle: Los Angeles) continues his trajectory as a director-for-hire.
-He rarely executes any of his own sensibilities (if he has any) in favor of making his film a carbon copy of his peers' work.
+Despite Bay not being in the director’s chair, Teenage Mutant Ninja Turtles (2014) sure looks and feels like one—playing a lot to his signature visual style and storytelling aesthetics, if with more restraint and a shorter running time.
+That’s because real director Jonathan Liebesman (Wrath of the Titans, Battle: Los Angeles) continues his trajectory as being a director-for-hire.
+He rarely executes any of his own sensibilities (if he has any) in favor of making his film a carbon copy of his peer’s work.
 This movie mimics Bay’s films, yet still cannot capture whatever appeals to people about his movies.

-This hodgepodge of tones never truly mixes, creating emotional tugs that never connect and humor beats that often feel either forced or awkward (or both).
-As far as the movie’s action goes, it’s not awful but it often feels so sterile and fake that it quickly grows more and more tiresome.
-While the effects themselves are not bad, they never feel like they are part of their environment — like they did in Dawn of the Planet of the Apes earlier this summer.
-This is especially the case during the movie’s action scenes, which never capture the punchiness they want because they always look like cartoons fighting cartoons or people fighting cartoons.
+This hodgepodge of tones never truly mixes, creating emotional tugs that never connect and humor beats that often feel either forced or awkward, or both.
+As far as the movie’s action goes, it’s not awful, but it often feels so sterile and fake that it quickly grows more and more tiresome.
+While the effects themselves are not bad, they never feel like they are apart of their environment—like they did in Dawn of the Planet of the Apes earlier this summer.
+This is especially the case during the movie’s action scenes, which never capture their punchiness they want because they always looks like cartoons fighting cartoons or people fighting cartoons.

-The moments where the movie is at its best and most inspired, however, are when it focuses on the growth and rise of these titular characters.
-In particular, a comic book-esque introduction to these characters before the title card even appears is among the movie’s most well produced moments, fitted with beautiful animation and a pulpiness that disappeared would become missing as the movie progressed.
+The moments where the movie is at its best, and most inspired, however, are when its focuses on the growth and rise of these titular characters.
+In particular, a comic book-esque introduction to these characters before the title card even appears is among the movie’s most well produced moments, fitted with beautiful animation and a pulpiness that would become missing as the movie progressed.

 One of the biggest problems here is that, quite frankly, the producers don’t know what to do with these turtles.
-They try to give them personalities — even trying to make Donatello (Jeremy Howard) more than just the one with the purple bandanna — but these efforts either feel too half-assed or confused.
-The filmmakers didn't seem to know who should be the turtles’ leader; Leonardo (Johnny Knoxville) or Raphael (Alan Ritchson).
+They try to give them personalities—even trying to make Donatello (Jeremy Howard) more than just the one with the purple bandana—but these efforts either feel too half-assed or confused.
+The best example of this comes from the filmmakers don’t knowing who should be turtles’ leader, Leonardo (voiced by Johnny Knoxville) or Raphael (Alan Ritchson).
 Instead of creating an interesting subtext on how one or the other has authority issues, they simply just try to make them both the head of the group, to clumsily footed results.

 As far as the performances go, the only ones that stand out are the ones motion-captured for these turtles and William Fichtner as Eric Sacks.
-Masamune is fine but is rarely on screen.
-When he is, he is barely given anything to do.
+Masamune is fine, but is rarely on screen and, when he is, he is barely given anything to do.
 Then again, Shredder rarely does anything in these movies anyway.
-Fox gives a little more effort here than usual but can’t sell a reaction shot for her life.
-Will Arnett, as the non-turtle comic relief, often looks just tired and unsure of what exactly he should do.
-It seems like he wants to give it his all but is constantly weighed down by his limited screen time and his inability to connect to his CG surroundings and characters.
+Fox gives a little more effort here than usual, but can’t sell a reaction shot for her life.
+Will Arnett, as the non-turtle comic relief, often looks just tried and unsure of what exactly he should do.
+It seems like he wants to give it his all, but is constantly weighted down by his limited screen time and his inability to connect to his CG surroundings and characters.